sdf-works/sam-learns-ML/00_foundations/README.md

 - Discussed slope misalignment, generalization, and learned curve shapes

 🧠 *Highlight:* Switching to `Adam` with a `Tanh` lasagna layer gave the best performance on the noisy nonlinear signal.

 ---

-Let me know if you'd like this written more professionally or with some spice (e.g. pirate-coded metaphors or scientific tone)!

----